There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Pro: The Duels & The Action (+10pts)

-The duels in this movie were plenty, and they were outstanding.
-This movie showcased great duels that consisted of Obi-Wan Kenobi, Anakin Skywalker, Count Dooku, General Grievous, Darth Sidious, Mace Windu, and Yoda.
+The duels in this movie were plenty, and they were awesome.
+This movie showcased great duels between Obi-Wan Kenobi, Anakin Skywalker, Count Dooku, General Grievous, Darth Sidious, Mace Windu, and Yoda.
 Regarding who dueled who and when, you will need to see the movie to find out, but I thought each of these duel sequences were excellent.
 These scenes had great choreography, high stakes, the visual effects were great, and the rivalries between the characters involved felt personal.
 It is hard to think about Star Wars without thinking of iconic duels, and this movie had a number of great ones.

-However, this movie was more than just duels between light side and dark side force users.
+This movie was more than just duels between light side and dark side force users.
 There was plenty of other Star Wars action throughout the movie and it was all really entertaining.
 There were intense space battles, and plenty of ground battles featuring Jedi, droids, clones, and even Wookies.
 The last movie ended with a spark that ignited the Clone Wars, while this movie began with the Clone Wars at its peak.
-It really felt like a massive war had been raging for years, and I liked seeing how the Jedi were integrated with that war.
-A lot goes down in this movie, and there was a ton of really entertaining Star Wars action through it all.
+It really felt like a massive war had been raging for years, and I liked seeing how the Jedi were integrated in that war.

 Con: Padme (-3pts)